pymodbus-dev/pymodbus/doc/source/simulator/datamodel.rst

 :class:`SimDevice` defines device parameters and a list of :class:`SimData`.
 The list of :class:`SimData` can be added as shared registers or as 4 separate blocks as defined in modbus.
-:class:`SimDevice` are used to simulate a single device, while a list of :class:`SimDevice` simulates a multipoint line (rs485 line) or a serial forwarder.
+:class:`SimDevice` are used to simulate a single device, while a list of :class:`SimDevice` simulates a rs485 line or a serial forwarder.

 A server consist of communication parameters and a list of :class:`SimDevice`